Birches Head Academy - Organisations

 • Seek specialist support from external agencies e.g.: SEND Services, Occupational Therapists, Physiotherapists, Educational Psychologists, CAMHS.

-Children needing SEN Support will have a student passport that will be discussed and reviewed with you and the student on a regular basis.
+Children needing SEN Support will have a pupil passport that will be discussed and reviewed with you and the pupil on a regular basis.
 The strategies and information identified on this will inform the provision we provide.

 How will teaching approaches and the curriculum be matched to my child or young person's needs?